Skip to main content

 Ministers

-Underpinning everything we do, is supporting our Secretary of State (The Rt Hon Lucy Frazer KC MP) in her duties under the Public Libraries and Museums Act 1964.
-She has a duty to superintend and promote the improvement of council library services in England.
+Underpinning everything we do is supporting our Secretary of State (The Rt Hon Lucy Frazer KC MP) in her duties under the Public Libraries and Museums Act 1964.
+She has a statutory duty to superintend and promote the improvement of public library services in England.

-The Secretary of State is supported in that function by the Libraries Minister, Lord Parkinson, the Minister for Arts and Heritage.
-We support him in a variety of ways, including preparing briefings to support visits he makes or to inform meetings he has with representatives from across the sector.
+The Secretary of State is supported in that function by Lord Parkinson, the Minister for Arts, Heritage and Libraries.
+We assist him in a variety of ways, including preparing briefings to support visits he makes or to inform meetings he has with representatives from across the sector.

-We also support our ministers in dealing with Parliamentary Questions, correspondence, debates and Freedom of Information (FoI) requests.
+We also provide advice to ministers dealing with Parliamentary Questions, correspondence, debates and Freedom of Information (FoI) requests.
 This often requires us to work to tight timescales.
-For example, if we receive an Ordinary Written Question we have to respond within 48 hours.
-And ministers, quite rightly, expect swift responses to members of the public who take the time to write in.
+For example, if we receive a Named Day Parliamentary Question we often have to provide a fully cleared response on the same day.

 Libraries Strategy